stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 ### Installing Source Dedicated Server

-The installation of SRCDS is handled entirely by the hldsupdatetool created by Valve.
+The installation of SRCDS is handled entirely by the HLDSUpdateTool created by Valve.
 This simple little tool will handle the download and installation of your base Source Dedicated Server.
-The first step in this process is to get the hldsupdatetool.
+The first step in this process is to get the HLDSUpdateTool.

 ```shell
 wget http://www.steampowered.com/download/hldsupdatetool.bin
 ```

-This will download hldsupdatetool.bin to your current directory.
+This will download `hldsupdatetool.bin` to your current directory.
 Next we need to give this file execute permissions and the run it.

 ```shell
 chmod +x hldsupdatetool.bin
 ./hldsupdatetool.bin
 ```

 This will run the tool.
-It will present you with a license agreement, type “yes” and hit enter to proceed.
+It will present you with a license agreement, type <kbd>yes</kbd> and hit <kbd>↵ Return</kbd> to proceed.
 It will install steam into the current directory.

 Now we have to run the steam client, which will check to see if it is currently up to date and download a whole bunch of updates.
 This will take some time.